ProGamerXbox/2D-coop-game/breakingdownproblems.md

     - 1 server can host one match ?
         - don't have any solutions for now
             - multiple lobbies

+- right value types to be sent to server
+- server broadcasting positions of all clients to clients

 - [ ] server instance
 - [ ] showing ping